FullStackSimon/wizard-of-zod-docs/documentation/other/contributing.md

   ```bash
   git push origin my-feature-branch
   ```
-- Open a pull request (PR) against the `main` branch of the original repository.
+- Open a pull request (PR) against the `master` branch of the original repository.

 ### 4. Documentation Improvements
 - Improve or add documentation in Markdown files (`README.md`, etc.).